 For those who subscribe to a Canadian cable/digital network, all events will be live streamed online and will also air on the CTV/TSN television networks across the country.

-SEE ALSO: 2018 CANADIAN CHAMPIONSHIPS
+2018 CANADIAN CHAMPIONSHIPS